Which is better, Teams or Zoom?

 6. When should I choose Teams over Zoom for virtual events?

 You should choose Teams over Zoom when your meeting is informal, internal and your organisation already uses Microsoft 365 extensively.
-But if you are creating a virtual event experience that is external-facing, multi-session or highly branded, Zoom is a better option.

 7. Are there differences in user-interface and learning-curve between Zoom vs Teams?